tdignan87/QuizMania/README.md

 ##### Background:

-I chose a simple dark orange background for the entire web application.
+I chose a simple orange background for the entire web application.

 ## Wireframes:
 I built the wireframes for this project using Balsamiq mockups.
 I did a basic design for Mobile/Tablets and then a web application prior to designing the UI.
 I found using Balsamiq very useful as it helped me to structurally arrange the elements on my page.